akornfellner/python_coding_fundamentals/slides/slides.md

 - Easy to learn for beginners.
 - Extensive libraries and frameworks.
 - Strong community support and vast resources.
+- Used by companies like Google, Facebook, and Netflix.
+- Implement small and easy scripts to automate your daily tasks.
 - Great for data science and machine learning.
+- **Python is the future!** <!-- .element: class="fragment" -->

 ---